 Request a copy of your criminal record

-To become an interpreter for the Immigration and Protection Tribunal, contact the Refugee Status Branch of Immigration New Zealand (MBIE)(external link).
+To become an interpreter for the Immigration Protection Tribunal, contact the contact the Refugee Status Unit of Immigration New Zealand (MBIE)(external link).